zeppel13/stm32f103-bluepill/README.md

-I designed a simple stm32 devboard to learn how to use KiCad and design my own PCBs
+I designed a working simple STM32 devboard to learn how to use KiCad and design my own PCBs

 MCU is a genuine STM32F103C8T6.
 I'll upload an STM32CubeIDE project soon, planning to also put an libopenCM3 project here.
-For the programming you'll need a standard ST-LINK programmer (A fake one might be working just fine)
+For the programming you'll need a standard ST-LINK programmer (A fake one might be working just fine).
+The PCB exposes a programming interface with SWD, CLK, +3V3 and GND and BOOT0 with Breakers.

+For the programming
+  st-util --write firmware.bin 0x08000000
+works fine for me

 ![top](https://github.com/user-attachments/assets/e19aae01-03c7-4d29-b51e-54648cb7e8de)
 ![stm32_board.jpg](https://github.com/zeppel13/stm32f103-bluepill/blob/main/stm32_board.jpg)